-I’ve been gardening as an adult for about 30 years.
+I’ve been gardening as an adult for more than 30 years.

 My parents were keen gardeners and descendents of generations of farmers.
 They grew vegeables, fruit and flowers, and kept chooks, ducks, a goat and, occasionally, sheep, on our three quarter acre section.
 We always had fresh or home -preserved fruit, vegetables and eggs.
 I really just assimilated gardening as a child.
 Becoming a gardener myself was probably inevitable.

 I have a strong interest in herbs and have been growing and learning about them all my adult life.
 For years I read every book I could find about herbs (bedtime reading material) and I use herbal medicine.

 In the 1990’s I was very interested in cottage gardening and grew lots of old fashioned flowers as well as herbs and vegetables.